 Larry was eleven days away from turning twenty-one.
 Our hope is that he didn’t suffer.
 He had a caring soul and a quiet sense of humor.
 Shy as a boy, he was just coming out of his shell and finding his way in the world.
 Seems like yesterday all six of us kids were together – cheaper by the half dozen – opening Christmas presents or fidgeting and teasing each other unmercifully in church.

 At Dad’s funeral in May 2013, I heard lots of sniffles during the slideshow whenever Larry’s photo appeared.
-Although his physical presence has been gone from this earth for thirty-three years, I feel him sometimes late at night when the wind blows through the trees.
+Although his physical presence has been gone from this earth for thirty-four years, I feel him sometimes late at night when the wind blows through the trees.
 Dad and Larry are together now, and our family takes comfort in that.